Covid-19 coronavirus and employers: What we know so far - Personnel Today

 According to the latest information from the Department of Health, there are now 13 cases confirmed in the UK, after four further patients tested positive for the virus earlier this week.
 Of great concern is the return of holiday makers or business travellers from Northern Italy, which has had to deal with more than 300 cases and 11 deaths in recent weeks.

-Globally, cases of the virus exceed 80,000, the vast majority in China, where Covid-19 originated in mid-January in the province of Wuhan.
+Globally, cases of the virus exceed 80,000, the vast majority in China, where Covid-19 originated in December in the province of Wuhan.
 The World Health Organisation this week said that the world should do more to prepare for a possible pandemic.

 Employers are sending workers home

-Reports today revealed that a number of employers, including Goldman Sachs and Standard Chartered, have told London-based staff returning from China that they must stay at home to avoid potentially spreading the virus among City workers.
+Reports revealed that a number of employers, including Goldman Sachs and Standard Chartered, have told London-based staff returning from China that they must stay at home to avoid potentially spreading the virus among City workers.

 US oil company Chevron has reportedly told workers in its Canary Wharf office to go home after one employee experienced flu-like symptoms and is being tested for Covid-19.

 Other employers in the financial services sector including Citigroup and Deutsche Bank have restricted employee trips to Italy over fears that the virus outbreak there could spread.